AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications

-\tech proposed techniques involve non-negligible front-end and back-end design complexity and effort.
-First, although medium-grained power-gates of \ufpg~(\UFPG) are less invasive than fine-grain power-gating, they still require significant back-end (e.g., power-delivery, floor-planning, place and route) design effort.
-Second, the \ccsm~(\CCSM) and the C6A/C6AE \emph{control flows} requires careful pre-silicon verification to make sure that all the hardware flows (described in Fig. \ref{fig:c6a_c_state_flows}) operates as expected by the architecture specification.
-The effort and complexity can be significant if a processor vendor chooses to have two separate designs for client and servers to eliminate \tech's overhead from client processors.
+\tech techniques involve non-negligible front-end and back-end design complexity and effort.
+Even though medium-grained power-gates of \UFPG are less invasive than \jk{fine-grained} power-gating, they still require significant back-end (e.g., power-delivery, floor-planning, place and route) effort.
+Moreover, the \CCSM and the C6A/C6AE \emph{control flows} \jk{require} careful pre-silicon verification to ensure that all the hardware flows (Fig. \ref{fig:c6a_c_state_flows}) operate according to the architectural specification.
+The complexity and effort can be even worse if a processor vendor chooses to have two separate designs for client and server to \jk{remove} \tech's overhead \jk{from client systems}.

-However, \tech effort and complexity is comparable to recent techniques implemented in modern processor to increase their energy-efficiency (e.g., hybrid cores).
-Therefore, we believe that once there is a strong request from customers and/or pressure from competitors, several processor vendors will eventually implement a similar architecture to \tech to significantly increase servers' energy efficiency.
+Nonetheless, \tech complexity and effort \jk{are} comparable to recent techniques implemented in modern CPUs to increase energy-efficiency\hj{, such as hybrid cores \cite{apple_m1,rotem2021alder}}.
+Therefore, once there is a strong demand from customers and/or pressure from competitors, CPU vendors \jk{can implement an architecture similar} to \tech to significantly increase \jk{server} energy efficiency.